nanobox-quickstarts/nanobox-sinatra/README.md

 # build the code
 /nanobox-sinatra $ nanobox build

-# start the dev environment inside the nanobox VM
+# start the dev environment
 /nanobox-sinatra $ nanobox dev start

 # add a convenient way to access your app from the browser